 If you're looking for some delicious fresh pizzas, head to Pizzarelli, or enjoy delightful Turkish flavours at Nazar.
 For mouthwatering Thai food, dine at the Boulevard Bookshop and Thai Café, or head to the Two Bulls Steakhouse for some fabulous steaks.

 For elegant surroundings and superb hospitality, stay at the Bannatyne Spa Hotel or the Zanzibar Hotel Hastings, two of the most luxurious Hastings hotels.
 For excellent value for money, book a stay at the stylish Premier Inn Hastings, or try the affordable Best Western Royal Victoria Hotel with its charming, traditional interior.

 Frequently asked questions about Hotels in Hastings

-What is the cheapest price for a hotel in Hastings?The lowest price for a double room in Hastings is £49.
+What is the cheapest price for a hotel in Hastings?Chatsworth Hotel in Hastings offers one night in a double room at the price of £48.

 We search from 120,000 hotels worldwide to find you the best deals.